princomp/princomp.github.io/source/lectures/misc/files.md

 # Files

+The code for this lecture [is available in this archive](./code/projects/FileDemo.zip).

 ## Motivation

 Files are useful for permanency: when a program terminates, all the objects created, strings entered by the user, and even the messages displayed on the screen, are lost.